Szhenger/see-compiler/README.md

 # SeeC

-**SeeC** is a modular, self-contained C/C++ compiler written in C that translates a verified subset of the C programming language into x86 assembly instructions.
+This is **SeeC**, a modular and self-contained C/C++ compiler written in C that translates a verified subset of the C programming language into x86 assembly instructions.
 It is designed to be testable, extensible, and usable as a personal compilation tool for systems software I write.

 > **Current Status**: Driver, Lexer, and Parser implemented and verified against a standard `Hello, world!` C program.